Account information and tutorials for generating text originality reports for faculty using the iThenticate software.

 iThenticate is designed for review of graduate and professional research and scholarship.
 This text-matching service differs from Turnitin in two aspects: it uses a richer database that includes full-text electronic journals and theses and dissertations in the ProQuest (formerly UMI) national repository; furthermore, it does not enter a manuscript submitted for review in that database.
 Thus, a manuscript can be submitted for review multiple times without creating text matches with itself.

-How the UWF Community might Use iThenticate
+How the UWF Community Might Use iThenticate

-UWF faculty and researchers use iThenticate to submit:
+UWF faculty use iThenticate to submit: